Nacim-Guellati/Catching-fish-presence-FishNet/doc/Prerequisites.md

 4. Import `Catching-fish-presence-FishNet/object_detection` folder.

-5. Dowload this folder https://github.com/tensorflow/models and put it wherever you want.
+5. Dowload this folder https://github.com/tensorflow/models and place it wherever you want.